Pakistan, Afghan forces in high-stakes clash along border

 The stakes are high.
 The United States wants Pakistan to help Afghanistan to coax the Taliban to the negotiating table ahead of the withdrawal of most NATO combat troops by the end of 2014.

-But relations between the South Asian neighbors have been marked for decades by distrust and outbreaks of fighting.
+But relations between the South Asian neighbours have been marked for decades by distrust and outbreaks of fighting.

 Last September, Afghanistan sent extra troops and artillery to the border with Pakistan as tensions rose over a spate of cross-border shelling that killed dozens of Afghan civilians.